 College Budgeting 101 is sourced by Debt.org.
 It offers helpful tips for planning your educational and living expenses while in school.

 Building and Repairing Credit History is another helpful link from Debt.org.
 Here you may find information on basic credit reporting as well as some helpful tips on improving your score.

 Virginia Financial Aid Blog is a blog hosted by the State Council of Higher Education for Virginia (SCHEV).
 If you find yourself asking, “How does financial aid work?” be sure to visit this site.
 It is an “online resource for students, parents and education personnel who are seeking information about federal and state financial aid.”

 Student Loan Exit Counseling is a requirement for all student loan borrowers to complete at the end of their program.
-The Central Financial Aid Office provides various ways to fulfill this requirement.
+The Student Financial Aid Office provides various ways to fulfill this requirement.

 Best Schools helps students understand the ranking of colleges they are interested in attending.